nirvanasupermind/owlet/API.md

     Null
 ```

 In v0.1 new types can't be added.
-[Functions](#2-functions-and-functional-programming) are also a data type,
+[Functions](#2-functions-and-functional-programming) are represented by a JavaScript object rather than a data type.